-Coding has historically been seen in isolation as purely a ‘tech’ skill, focused on logic and reasoning rather than creativity.
-This is changing as it becomes increasingly clear that technology needs to be part of every solution.
+Historically, coding projects has been seen in isolation as purely a ‘tech’ skill, focused on logic and reasoning rather than creativity.
+However, this is changing as it becomes increasingly clear that technology needs to be part of every solution.

-Students need to be creative when coming up with solutions and designing end products.
-You can help your students understand and apply the creative elements of coding by giving the project a creative context or by encouraging them to focus on the end product and user.
+Students need creativity when coming up with solutions and designing end products.
+You can help your students understand and apply the creative elements of coding by giving the project a creative context or encouraging them to focus on the end product and user.

-Do you have projects that have focused on the creative side of coding?
-We always want to hear from you!
-Let us know via social media at BSD Education or email us.
+Have you tried coding projects that focused on the creative side of coding?
+We want to hear from you!
+Please send us your work/student’s work or project ideas at firstname.lastname@example.org!